Paul McCartney: Vegetarianism and activism

 Save the Arctic is a campaign to protect the Arctic and an international outcry and a renewed focus concern on oil development in the Arctic, attracting the support of more than five million people.
 This includes McCartney, Archbishop Desmond Tutu and 11 Nobel Peace Prize winners.

-In 2015, following British prime minister David Cameron's decision to give Members of Parliament a free vote on amending the law against fox hunting, McCartney was quoted: "The people of Britain are behind this Tory government on many things but the vast majority of us will be against them if hunting is reintroduced.
+In 2015, following British prime minister David Cameron's decision to give members of parliament a free vote on amending the law against fox hunting, McCartney was quoted: "The people of Britain are behind this Tory government on many things but the vast majority of us will be against them if hunting is reintroduced.
 It is cruel and unnecessary and will lose them support from ordinary people and animal lovers like myself."
 After the 2016 Orlando shooting, McCartney expressed his solidarity for the victims during a concert in Berlin.

 During the COVID-19 pandemic, McCartney called for Chinese wet markets (which sell live animals, including wild ones) to be banned.
 He expressed concern over both the health impacts of the practice as well as its cruelty to animals.
+In 2020 McCartney commented on ecocide, stating that he "recently heard about this campaign to make ecocide a crime at the International Criminal Court.
+The idea is clearly catching on ... and not before time if we are to prevent further devastation of the planet."
 McCartney is one of the 100 contributors to the book Dear NHS: 100 Stories to Say Thank You, of which all proceeds go to NHS Charities Together and The Lullaby Trust.

+In 2024, McCartney continued his connection to The Tree Register by sponsoring the first ever Tree Register Yearbook.